-Notes:
+Notes:-

-- (a) Only a Depositor whose name appears in the Record of Depositors as at 22 October 2019 shall be entitled to attend the 24th AGM or appoint proxies to attend, speak and/or vote on his/her behalf at the AGM. - (b) Subject to Paragraph (d) below, a member entitled to attend and vote is entitled to appoint one (1) or more proxies to attend and vote instead of him.
-Where a member appoints more than one (1) proxy to attend and vote at the same meeting, the appointment shall be invalid unless the member specifies the proportion of his holdings to be represented by each proxy. - (c) A proxy may but need not be a member of the Company and a member may appoint any person to be his proxy without restriction as to the qualification of the proxy. - (d) Where a member of the Company is an exempt authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991 which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - (e) The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing, or if the appointor is a corporation, either under its common seal or under the hand of an officer or attorney duly authorised. - The instrument appointing a proxy must be deposited at the Registered Office of the Company at 35, 1st Floor, Jalan Kelisa Emas 1, Taman Kelisa Emas, 13700 Seberang Jaya, Penang not less than forty eight (48) hours before the time appointed for holding the meeting or any adjournment thereof.
+- (1) Only a Depositor whose name appear in the Record of Depositors as at 20 October 2020 shall be regarded as a member entitled to attend, speak and vote or to appoint a proxy or proxies to attend, speak and vote at the 25th AGM. - A proxy may but need not be a member of the Company and a member may appoint any person to be his proxy without restriction as to the qualification of the proxy. - Subject to Paragraph (4) below, a member entitled to attend and vote is entitled to appoint one (1) or more proxies to attend and vote instead of him.
+Where a member appoints more than one (1) proxy to attend and vote at the same meeting, the appointment shall be invalid unless the member specifies the proportion of his holdings to be represented by each proxy. - (4) Where a member of the Company is an exempt authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991 which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - (5) The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing, or if the appointor is a corporation, either under its seal or under the hand of an officer or attorney duly authorised. - The instrument appointing a proxy must be deposited at the Registered Office of the Company at 35, 1st Floor, Jalan Kelisa Emas 1, Taman Kelisa Emas, 13700 Seberang Jaya, Penang not less than forty eight (48) hours before the time appointed for holding the meeting or any adjournment thereof.

-The Company Secretary EUROSPAN HOLDINGS BERHAD (351927-M)
+The Company Secretary EUROSPAN HOLDINGS BERHADCompany No. 199501022724 (351927-M)

 35, 1st Floor, Jalan Kelisa Emas 1,

 Taman Kelisa Emas,

 13700 Seberang Jaya, Penang,

 Malaysia